kiron0/usekit/NEW_HOOK_STEPS.md

 ## 2. Implement the hook

 1. Create `registry/hooks/<slug>.ts`.
 Export the hook (named with camelCase, e.g. `export function useMaskedInput() { ... }`).
-2. If the file needs the `use client` pragma, place it on the first line.
-3. Prefer co-locating helper types/functions inside the same file unless they are reused elsewhere.
+2. Prefer co-locating helper types/functions inside the same file unless they are reused elsewhere.

 ## 3. Register the hook with the registry CLI